multiversx/mx-sdk-rs/contracts/examples/digital-cash/README.md

 - `deposit_key`: The current check address (source)
 - `forward_deposit_key`: The new check address (destination)
 - `signature`: ED25519 signature proving ownership of the source check
+- *(optional)*: You may send a single additional fungible payment (fee) with the call, which will be added to the destination deposit's fees.

 **Critical Requirement**: The destination deposit must already exist with sufficient fees paid in advance.
 Use `depositFees` to create the destination first.